Hank-Tsou/Convex-Hull/README.md

 ```
 ![](README_IMG/convex_hull.png)
 ```
+NOTE:
-NOTE: the green dots are random points and the blue line is the "convex hull" of the points
+  - the green dots are random points and the blue line is the "convex hull" of the points
+  - the corner with no green dot is the start points, because for image the origin of coordinates is on the top-left
 ```
 #### Graham's Scan Algorithm
 ![](README_IMG/GrahamScanDemo.gif)